Qampi/HTML-CSS/README.md

 -Use the input element to provide places for users to input their name and email.
 -The input element does not have a closing tag due to its older structure.
 It acts as a marker for the browser to bring in functionality and place it there.
 -The insert the button element
+-Add "name=name" to the first input element and "name=email" to the second
+10. ORGANIZING TABULAR INFORMATION IN HTML:
+   HTML TABLES:
+-Html tables should be used for tabular data

 _CSS- INTRO
 Relationship between HTML and CSS is to create a visual aspect of webpages.